avocodo/Mendix-HistoryLog/README.md

 > - The **email configuration** (SMTP credentials, mail account settings) is **not included** in the export for security reasons and must be set manually in each environment.
 > - Individual JSON files can also be uploaded and imported if only partial configuration is needed.

+> [!CAUTION]
+> The commons-collections-3.2.2.jar library has been added to the module’s vendorlib directory and is now integrated in the Settings for internal use.

 > [!NOTE]
 > This feature helps maintain consistent setups across environments and saves time during deployments or project handovers.